hisarciklilar/quants_quest/README.md

 | -------------------- | ---------------- | ----------------- | -------------- | --------------------- |

+## Bugs

+- Although the page creates a username and checks its validity for typos and character length, the username cannot be fully utilised in quiz because it is only saved locally.
+This could be changed by saving user details (as well as their past scores) in a database.

 ## Future Additions
 - A visual progress bar at the bottom of the question area
 - A more informative message at the end of the quiz, evaluating the performance of the users (possibly through an if condition where the number of correct answers are related to different levels of performance (poor, medium, high, etc)).